 But every now and then I try to picture who I might have turned out to be had my younger brother, Dave, never been born; if he was born to some other family or born as a baby raccoon or something.
 But it’s impossible to wrap my head around it.

 There’s just been way too much Dave in my life to envision a world without him.

-I’ve got three kids now, a five-year-old daughter, Violet, and two sons, Henry, three, and Charlie, six months.
+I’ve got three kids now, a 5-year-old daughter, Violet, and two sons, Henry, 3, and Charlie, 6 months.
 Just like any parent, I spend an awful lot of my time daydreaming about what their futures hold for them.
 I imagine who they’ll become and where they’ll travel to.
 I ponder what sorts of people they’ll each fall in love with, and what sorts of occupations they’ll end up in.
 They’re a close-knit bunch, my kids are.
 They’re constantly together, playing or fighting or napping practically on top of one another.